berlinplan/berlinplan.github.io/readme.md

 #### How have big states attempted to curb the growth of Islam?

-- China: Hormone therapy of Muslims(Chinese Uyghur genocide) (131)
+- China: Hormone therapy of Muslims (Chinese Uyghur genocide) (131)
 - India: Anti-Muslim Laws.
-New Citizenship Law, Disturbed Area Act. ghettoize Muslims.
+New Citizenship Law, Disturbed Area Act.
+Ghettoize Muslims.
 (132) (133)
-- USA: Muslim-ban!
+- USA: Muslim ban!
 (134)
 - The European Court has allowed bans on religious dress in countries like Austria, Belgium, and France, where the hijab and niqab have been prohibited (135)

 #### Why is Islam the world's fastest-growing religion?